MelnikovAG/adconk.github.io/resume.md

 <br>
 *   **[Selfstarter.me](http://selfstarter.me)**
     Founder, 2012 - present
-    -   Started DC Nightowls meetup in 2012, currently 1600+ members
+    -   Started the largest and most active coworking community in the nation, DC Nightowls, now with over 1600+ members
-    -   Coordinated over 160 coworking events in the DC area
+    -   Coordinated over 160 coworking events in the DC area through Meetup.com
-    -   Participated in White House Social Innovation Summit with Meetup CEO Scott Heifernan
+    -   Recognized for innovation at a 2013 White House Social Innovation Summit with Meetup CEO Scott Heifernan
     -   Held events at The Capitol Complex, major coworking venues, and local businesses
 <br>
 *   **[Association for Computing Machinery](http://acm.org)**